London’s impressive history provides a wealth of hotels housed in historic buildings.

 And new hotels coming soon

 Hotel at Admiralty Arch.
-New hotel in the iconic London landmark, to be developed by Rafael Serrano.
-Website
+New hotel in the iconic London landmark will become the Admiralty Arch Waldorf Astoria in 2023.

 The Chancery Rosewood.
 Set to open in 2024 in Mayfair, housed in the U.S. Embassy on Grosvenor Square.
 The Grade II listed building is being converted bySir David Chipperfield as a new retail destination and hotel.
 The 139 rooms and suites are being designed by Joseph Dirand, plus a Yabu Pushelberg designed Asaya spa.
 Website